cecilekremer/mpox_transmission/README.md

 # Open questions

-* Establish the presence of sexual transmission / other transmission routes
+* Establish the presence of sexual transmission / other transmission routes: location of lesions

 * Duration of hospitalisations: individual characteristics? clinical presentation?